Tour available in:

 At the confluence of the River Ill and the Rhine, Strasbourg offered at once a beautiful and strategic location.
 Its “Grand Ile” historic city center was the first entire city core to be named a World UNESCO Heritage Site.
-Walk the streets of “Petit France” and Jews St. – one of Strasbourg’s oldest – and get a sense of the history Benjamin of Tudela, a Sephardic traveler, chronicled in 1170.
+Walk the streets of “Petit France” and Rue des Juifs (Jews' Street) – one of Strasbourg’s oldest – and get a sense of the history Benjamin of Tudela, a Sephardic traveler, chronicled in 1170.
 One house in the Jewish quarter dates back to 1290, while a 13th century Mikveh was unearthed during recent excavations which can be accessed by request.

-Visit the Judaica collection of the Alsatian Musuem with its model stiebl.
-Attend a service in heart of today’s vibrant community, at the imposing Ashkenazi Synagouge de la Paix (of peace).
+Visit the Judaica collection of the Alsatian Museum with its model "stiebl".
+Attend a service in heart of today’s vibrant community, at the imposing Ashkenazi Synagogue de la Paix (of peace).

-The region of Alsace has also been confered the accolades as one of the top ten destinations on Earth by Lonely Planet!
+The region of Alsace has also been named one of the top ten destinations on Earth by Lonely Planet!